anosidium/anosidium/README.md

 ###

 ### A macOS and iOS Developer based in London, England, UK
-Currently developing [HacKit](https://apps.apple.com/gb/app/hackit/id1549557075?mt=12), a native macOS Cocoa app for reading Hacker News.
+Wrote [HacKit](https://apps.apple.com/app/id1549557075), a native macOS Cocoa app for reading Hacker News.
-Has published two iPhone apps, [AirStudy](https://apple.co/3obAYwP) and [GetCertified](https://apple.co/3o9DAvr).
+Has published two iPhone apps, [AirStudy](https://apps.apple.com/app/id1522666005) and [GetCertified](https://apps.apple.com/app/id1523119493).
-And seeking employment as a macOS or iOS developer, open to relocation and can work remotely.
+And seeking opportunities as a macOS or iOS developer, open to remote, hybrid and relocation.

-HacKit can be downloaded on the [Mac App Store](https://apps.apple.com/gb/app/hackit/id1549557075?mt=12) and a beta version can be downloaded on [TestFlight](https://testflight.apple.com/join/lJyZPVGl).
+HacKit can be downloaded on the [Mac App Store](https://apps.apple.com/app/id1549557075).